 When they arrive at the table, they are confident, focused and prepared, ready to connect the dots between the client’s needs and their experience and successes in similar situations.
 They are unafraid to sell themselves in a professional, factually-based manner.
 They come to the table knowing they can do a great job because they have done great homework.
 True transformational candidates know they want the job before they ever finish the interview process.

-When asked by an old-school recruiter why competing firm that employs a transformation approach would provide services that clients are not asking for, their reply almost always is: Because they deserve it.
+When asked by an old-school recruiter why a competing firm that employs a transformation approach would provide services that clients are not asking for, their reply almost always is: Because they deserve it.